Decomposition of free cumulants: Motzkin cumulants of orthogonal replicas

-{\it Case 3}.
-Let $w\neq j^n$ and assume that the labels of replicas $a_1, \ldots, a_n$ are not identical, but they do not alternate when their colors increase.
-This means that there exists a subword of $w$ of the form
+{\it Case 3.} Let $w\neq j^n$ and assume that the labels of the replicas $a_1,\ldots,a_n$ are not identical and do not alternate when the colors increase.
+Thus, there exists a label, say $i_0$, such that the subword of $w$ corresponding to the replicas with label $i_0$ contains the two consecutive colors $l$ and $l+1$.
+Let